torsstei/split-log/README.md

  - TARGETPREFIX: The prefix of your target split files on COS (optional, default is same value as PREFIX)
  - TARGETACCESSKEY: Your COS HMAC access key for your target COS bucket (optional, default is same value as ACCESSKEY)
  - TARGETSECRETKEY: Your COS HMAC secret access key for your target COS bucket (optional, default is same value as SECRETKEY)
+ - PRIVATE_ENDPOINTS: When set to a value the access to COS is performed using direct private endpoint of IBM Cloud (default is: not set)

 ## Example of running with plain docker